Self-sabotaging behavior is something that we have all faced from time to time.

 As you’ve seen, self-sabotaging behavior is a self-defeating way of thinking.
 It can knock you down and keep you stuck in place, unable to move out of your comfort zone or to try something new.
 It involves negative self-talk and behavior that’s an easy habit to fall into and a difficult one to break out of.
 By becoming aware of when you are doing it, you can beat it.

-You need to also realize where the self-sabotage is coming from.
+You need to also realize where the self-sabotaging behavior is coming from.

 - Is it from having low self-esteem or some type of anxiety?